Asmyldof/Christmas-Village/README.md

 December 22nd 2014 (late evening):
 -----
-The ATTiny10 is working and installed, time to go bring what is done as a present to the parental home and continue there later.
+The ATTiny10 is working and installed, time to go bring what is done as a present to the parental home and continue programming there later.

 December 22nd/23rd 2014 (midnight and later):
 -----
 Development of the random control is well underway (all chips were already mounted before ATTiny10 testing started).

-December 23rd 2014 (approx 4:30 AM):
+December 23rd 2014 (approx 5:30 AM):
 -----
-Random control of the houses works, time to decouple the programmer and go to bed, allowing the random behaviour as a surprise.
+Random control of the houses works, time to decouple the programmer and go to bed, allowing the random behaviour as a surprise for the folks that'll wake up soon.

-December 23rd (4:30 AM) through december 26th:
+December 23rd (5:30 AM) through december 26th:
 -----
-Break (the houses are automatically dimmed by the sensor and the light sensor sucessfully influence the number of houses on - more on during the day time than during the night time - and the random behaviour works, that was the target for christmas.
+Break (the houses are automatically dimmed by the sensor and the light sensor sucessfully influences the number of houses on - more on during the day time than during the night time - and the random behaviour works, that was the target for christmas.
 (However, some work had already been done for other functionality, including patterns and EEPROM re-configurable settings, which should later be read/write-able through the serial interface (quick after thought in the hardware design).

 December 27th 2014: